 Towards the end of 2024, we will also move our London office to another location on the government estate.
-Our two new office spaces are expected to see us located closer to other regulators, government departments and arm's length bodies in the 'Places for Growth' hub model, and able to provide our colleagues with what we hope will be an enriched working experience which comes from co-location in modern office buildings alongside other public sector organisations.
+Our two new office spaces are expected to see us located closer to other regulators, government departments and arm's length bodies as part of the 'Places for Growth' programme, and able to provide our colleagues with what we hope will be an enriched working experience which comes from co-location in modern office buildings alongside other public sector organisations.
 Moving to a dual location model also presents us with an opportunity to look at what we value most about the FRC's culture and seek to learn how we can best replicate or improve on those things so that all colleagues are able to thrive, regardless of where they work.
-An opportunity to look at what we value most about the FRC's culture
+We will report on these moves and their impact over the coming years until we reach our intended split between London and Birmingham.